SouhailAinous/airbnb-clone-project/README.md

 - A **Booking** belongs to one **User** and one **Property**
 - A **User** can leave multiple **Reviews** for different **Properties**
 - A **Payment** is linked to one **Booking**
+  ## 🧩 Feature Breakdown

+Here are the core features of the Airbnb Clone and how they contribute to the platform:

+### 👤 User Management
+Allows users to register, log in, update their profiles, and manage their account settings.
+Includes secure authentication, session management, and user role (guest or host) identification.

+### 🏘️ Property Management
+Hosts can create, update, and delete property listings.
+Listings include details like location, images, amenities, pricing, and availability.
+This feature is essential for allowing guests to browse and find suitable places.

+### 📅 Booking System
+Enables guests to book available properties for specific dates.
+The system handles booking creation, date validation (no double bookings), price calculation, and cancellation policies.

+### 💳 Payment Integration
+Handles secure payment processing when a guest books a property.
+Supports payment methods like credit cards and tracks the status of each transaction.

+### 💬 Review & Rating System
+After a stay, guests can leave reviews and ratings for properties.
+This helps maintain trust and quality across the platform by allowing feedback.

+### 🔐 Authentication & Authorization
+Only logged-in users can access certain features (e.g., booking, reviewing, or listing properties).
+Admins and hosts have different levels of access.

+### 🚀 CI/CD Integration
+Automated deployment and testing workflows using tools like GitHub Actions and Docker.
+Ensures consistent development, testing, and production environments.

+### 🛡️ Security Measures
+Protects the platform from vulnerabilities using best practices like input validation, encrypted passwords, and access control.
+Ensures the safety of both user data and transactions.